woolfson-group/isambard_paper_2016/README.md

-# isambard_paper_2016
+# ISAMBARD Paper 2016
-This repository contains the files used to generate the models shown in [ISAMBARD 2016 Publication]
+This repository contains the files used to generate the models and perform analysis shown in [ISAMBARD 2016 Publication].